SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 Example locations: `America/New_York`, `Asia/Tokyo`, `Australia/Sydney`.

 ## Translation overwrites
-There are cases when you want to replace certain words with specific ones.
-For example you might want to replace the word `days` with `d` to get `4 d ago`.
-Or, you might want to replace the word `ago`, `Just now`, `Online` with your own to match your application's needs.
+In some cases, you may want to customize certain words or phrases used in Timeago.
+For example, you might want to replace the word `days` with `d` to get `4d ago`, or adjust phrases like `ago`, `Just now`, and `Online` to better fit your application's needs.

-With translation overwrites you can even change the order of the words in the final output or even extend it.
-For example, you can change `4 days ago` to `It's been 4 days`.
+With translation overwrites, you can even modify the structure of the final output.
+For instance, you can change `4 days ago` to `It's been 4 days` or create entirely new formats.

-You can do it with any language supported by Timeago.
-Let's see the example where we wan't to get the output of `4d`, `4w` instead of `4 days ago`, `4 weeks ago` for English language.
+This feature works with any language supported by Timeago.
+Let’s look at an example where we customize the English language output to display `4d` or `4w` instead of `4 days ago` or `4 weeks ago`.

 ```go
 import "github.com/SerhiiCho/timeago/v3"